 having a few Oreos or a bag of chips in moderation, but healthy eating is

 better in the long run.
-Junky food is great in moderation, which is why I try
+Junk food is okay in moderation, which is why I try

 not to keep sweets in my house all the time.
-I have a
+I have the worst sweet tooth.

 I love candles.
 I can’t tell you how much money White Barn/Bath & Body